-Okay, so what’s Chinese broccoli?
-It comes from the same family as regular broccoli, but it has a stronger, more pronounced taste.
+What is Chinese broccoli?
+It comes from the same family as traditional broccoli, but it has a stronger, more pronounced taste.
 It’s bitter if you eat it raw, which is why it’s always cooked.

 In Chinese, it’s gai-lan or kai-lan, pronounced “guy-LAN”

 The stems are thick, the color of the leaves is more like kale (blue-green).
 While the florets of regular broccoli is eaten – many open florets on Chinese broccoli often means the vegetable is old and tough.
 The stems and leaves is what you eat.

 Did you know?
 Broccolini is a cross between broccoli and gai-lan.

 How to Tell if Chinese Broccoli if Fresh